bloomberg/bde/benchmarks/allocators/readme.txt

   test-tention
-  bde-patches-minimal  - snapshot of patches to bde that this depends on bde-patches-opt      - snapshot of an optimization for (multi-)pool
+  bde-patches-minimal  - snapshot of patches to bde that this depends on bde-patches-opt      - snapshot of an optimization for (multi-)pool growth-orig.cc - original version used for paper, with bugs

+The "growth.cc" included here is an improved version, with bugs fixed.

 FAQ: